appideasDOTcom/APPideasLights/README.md

 The arduino directory contains code to be uploaded to an ESP8266-12E development board.
 Directions for loading the Arduino code are available at the Instructable link above.
 Please note that the pin assignments in the Arduino code do not currently match the wiring diagram given in the Instructable.
 If you are wiring the electronics based on those instructions, you will need to swap the pin assignments on lines 60 & 61 and 66 & 67 of the sketch (blue lights connected to pins 0 and 15, and red lights connected to pins 5 and 12).
 Instructions for a new and improved PCB are coming soon.

-The resources directory contains the license file, files for CNC routers and 3D printers, and Fritzing documents.
+The resources directory contains the license file, files for CNC routers and 3D printers, and Fritzing and Eagle documents.
+V10 folders contain current files.
+V9 and previous, as well as Fritzing files are for legacy versions of the hardware.

 The mobile-app directory has a React Native project, which produced native code for both Android and iOS.